Jan's Working with Numbers

 - Select cell F26 and inspect its formula =SUM(F5:F25).

 This formula includes the blank row 25 below the last Total sale

 A colored outline surrounds the range that the formula

 colored outline has handles at the corners that you can drag to

 change the range.
-This is a quick an easy way to correct an error in
+This is a quick an easy way to correct some kinds of errors in

 - Press the ESC key to get out Edit mode for the formula.